bozsahin/ceng444/project-material/project1/README.md

 <li>Bundle your files, including README and antlr/java code, examples, and their output on your side, in the zip file, so that we can
 run the code and compare the output with yours.

+<li>I will ask some good solutions to send me a <code>pull request</code> if they wish to be included in this repo.
+  If you want to make a separate repo on your own, this is fine too.
 </ol>

 All best.